Saturday, 6 December 2014

 The last but perhaps the most important aspect of the dynamics of a team, is the role of its leader, who must be sufficiently autarchic, wieldy and influential in his own right to become a person to reckon with.
 He must take on responsibility and forge a bond of friendship and professionalism between all the team members to transform the fine threads connecting them into a mighty fabric.
 He must act as a guide when necessary and must not have a bulldozing attitude towards his team.
 He must have the vision to open the doors to infinite possibilities, thereby keeping his team encouraged at all times.

 Ending this article with a personal take on this issue, I've always believed that a team should only be formed when the task at hand is too massive for the individual to comprehend or undertake as otherwise too many cooks may spoil the broth.
-But when a team does get formed, one should always try to be at its helm, by inculcating the qualities discussed above, and dictating the concerning terms and conditions, hence not surrendering his fate to others, and getting the most out of the impending challenge, thereby paving the way to personal satisfaction and happiness!
+But when a team does get formed, one should always try to be at its helm, by inculcating the qualities discussed above, and governing the concerning terms and conditions, hence not surrendering his fate to others, and getting the most out of the impending challenge, thereby paving the way to personal satisfaction and happiness!

-Friday 24 January 2014
+Friday, 24 January 2014

 The Preeminent Realization

 I'm sure all of us, at some point or another, have seen it happening in the movies...
-A sudden light dawns on an individual in a supreme elucidative moment, where all his queries are instantly answered and a crystal clear itinerary is set ahead!
+A sudden light dawns on an individual in a supreme elucidative moment, where all his queries are instantly answered and a crystal-clear itinerary is set ahead!
 But in reality, is there any single event powerful enough to bring this to fruition?
 For the short term may be, but on an indelible scale, I think not!

 Undissembled realization only comes from years of rigorous experience...
-As for me, I've realized that, inspite of all the vicissitudes, I'd never swap my life with anyone else's.
+As for me, I've realized that, in spite of all the vicissitudes, I'd never swap my life with anyone else's.
 Uniqueness and individuality are among the foremost qualities imperative to the modern world.
 In fact, the more distinct an individual is, the more the variety there is in the group and greater is the multitude of ideas generated!
 There exists an explicit nexus between positive and negative, ups and downs, friendship and enmity...
 Such words or feelings always exist in pairs like two sides of the same coin, and it is asinine to accept one and deny the other.

 This year has started off on a blithesome note for me and most of the jolly folk I come across every day, with some attending their friends' marriages and others engrossed in fests like Spardha or the ongoing Kashi Yatra, in our college.
 For me, some days have stood out above the rest, including the evening of 11th Jan, an account of which I've laid down in the previous article, and obviously the night of 19th Jan, which witnessed the grand birthday celebration of one of my dearest friends.